 The Androgynous Mind

-In "The Alphabet Versus The Goddess", Leonard Shlain argued that literacy shifted our cognition toward the left hemisphere, triggering a rise in misogyny.
+In "The Alphabet Versus the Goddess", Leonard Shlain argued that literacy shifted our cognition toward the left hemisphere, triggering a rise in misogyny.
 What if it gave rise to misandry too?

 “There is something inherently anti-female in the written word.
 Men obsessed with the written word tend to be sexist.
 The vast majority of men who love women and have families are not the ones who withdrew from conventional life to preach doctrines that others, similarly disposed, commit to writing.”